-270 Commonwealth was designed by Mackay and Dunham, architects, and built in 1895-1896 by Mead Mason & Co., builders, as the Hotel Tuileries, an apartment hotel.
+270 Commonwealth was designed by Mackay and Dunham, architects, and built in 1895-1896 by Mead, Mason & Co., builders, as the Hotel Tuileries, an apartment hotel.
 It was built for Henry Squarebriggs Mackay (McKay) of Mackay and Dunham, who is shown as the owner on the original building permit application, dated October 28, 1895.
 He also designed and built the Hotel Empire at 333 Commonwealth, which had opened to the public earlier that month.

 Henry Mackay purchased the land for 270 Commonwealth on November 13, 1895, from Ellen A. (Larrabee) Johnson, the wife of real estate dealer Henry M. Johnson.
 She had purchased the land in three lots in 1886 from Mary T. (Cumston) Richardson, the wife of Spencer Richardson, Elmira A. (Reed) Stone, the wife of Joseph Lyman Stone, and Mary (Fisk) Colburn, the wife of William H. Colburn.
 The lots were part of a tract of land originally purchased by Nathan Matthews on January 2, 1871, from David Sears, Jr., Frederick R. Sears, and Knyvet Sears.

 Henry S. Mackay had purchased the land for 333 Commonwealth in February of 1895, also from Ellen Johnson.

 An article by architect Albert Winslow Cobb on “Recent Boston Architecture” in the July 3, 1897, issue of Architecture and Building commenting on “family hotels” noted “The extent to which classic elegance is carried in some buildings of this class is exemplified by ‘The Tuileries,’ a Commonwealth Avenue establishment whose ground-floor apartments offer a cleverly wrought object lesson in French architectural periods from ‘Louis Quinze’ to ‘The Empire,’ the culminating apartment being a grand dining hall in white and gold Corinthian of ‘Empire’ flavor, its wall panels adorned with superb paintings illustrating French history.”